davidkpiano/react-redux-form/docs/api/Control.md

 For making custom controls that work with React Redux Form, see the [custom controls documentation](../guides/custom-controls.md).

+**Note:** Any standard valid control props, such as `name, disabled, onChange, onBlur, onFocus, onKeyPress`, etc. will be passed directly to the control, so feel free to use them.

 ```jsx
 import React from 'react';
 import { Control } from 'react-redux-form';